techiescamp/cka-certification-guide/README.md

 ```

 ### Understand and use CoreDNS.
-> [Using CoreDNS for Service Discovery](https://kubernetes.io/docs/tasks/administer-cluster/coredns/) : CoreDNS is used for service discovery within the Kubernetes cluster.
+> [CoreDNS](https://techiescamp.com/courses/certified-kubernetes-administrator-course/lectures/55120286) : CoreDNS is used for service discovery within the Kubernetes cluster.
 Familiarize yourself with modifying the Corefile configuration to add custom DNS behaviors like forwarding queries for specific domains outside the cluster.

 ```bash
 # Get CoreDNS ConfigMap in the kube-system namespace